 Home insurance discounts rest almost entirely on details about your home, unlike car insurance discounts, where your personal habits matter just as much as the make and model of your car.

-You can't slack off entirely, though.
 Start by listing any valuable possessions you have in your home, such as fine jewelry, fur coats, precious metals, or priceless art.
 Home insurance helps protect your belongings, so what you store in your home can affect your premiums.

 (You may choose to add something called a "floater" to your home insurance coverage, which is designed specifically to cover valuable items.)